unspezifisch/portredirect/SECURITY.md

 | 1.x.x   | as soon at it's released |
 | < 1.0   | :x:                |

-THIS MEANS CURRENLTY NO GUARANTEES!
+THIS MEANS CURRENTLY NO GUARANTEES!

 ## Reporting a Vulnerability